vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/vedAnta-kArikAvalI/sarva-prastutiH/09_Ishvara-nirUpaNam.md

 ७-९

 7-9.
 The terms mentioned above do mean the Lord Nārāyaṇa in accordance with the rule of inter- pretation viz.
-Chaga-Pas'u (Goat and Animal).
+Chaga-Paśu (Goat and Animal).
 The Brahman has been held to be only one because He was qualified by the sentient and non-sentient things only in their subtlest forms and stood in such a state which did not permit Him to have any classification with different names and forms.
 Indeed no classification in the clay can be admitted before it takes any modifi- cation like pot etc. with different shapes and names.
 Therefore the Brahman was only one.
 He has also been mentioned by the term 'Sat (Being) ' because there were no different names and shapes to qualify Him.

 तदेवान्तःप्रवेशेन नामरूपविभागकृत् ।